[Last updated 8th November, 2018]

 They enter the digestive tract to alter and improve the current makeup of our gut bacterial community.

-Researchers are now looking to see if regular probiotic supplementation can influence weight.
+It appears they can influence digestive health, and now researchers are now looking to see if regular probiotic supplementation can influence weight.
 So far only a handful of human clinical trials have been published, but findings do support the idea that gut bacteria affects weight loss.

 From the weight of evidence currently available, Lactobacillus gasseri appears to be the probiotic strain that can best assist weight loss in humans.

 Summary: Some clinical studies have found that certain probiotic strains can influence weight gain.
 This supports the idea that our gut bacteria environment influences weight management.

 It’s unclear what specific strains of bacteria we need more or less exposure to for improved gut health.

 Unfortunately, this means specific dietary recommendations are limited.